Uberspace/lab/source/guide_codimd.rst

 Download Sources
 ----------------

-go to the release_-site and download the latest version
+Go to the release_-site and download the latest version

 .. code-block:: console